aaronzomback/aaronzomback/README.md

 I'm a full stack engineer experienced working with Javascript, Typescript, Node, Express, GraphQL, React, and Ruby on Rails.

-I believe that working with technology inevitably has ethical implications and so it is a bit like the story of Icarus; we must be careful of not flying too close to the sun, but speed along at just the right altitude to avoid burning our wings.
+I believe that working with technology inevitably has ethical implications and so like the story of Icarus; we must be careful of not flying too close to the sun, but speed along at just the right altitude to avoid burning our wings.

 Currently specializing in Interactive Intelligence/AI as part of Georgia Tech's master of computer science program.